csdms/bmi/docs/source/model_grids.rst

 dimensional information is ordered with "ij" indexing (as opposed to "xy").
 For example,
-for the uniform rectilinear grid shown below, the :ref:`get_grid_shape` function would return the array ``[4, 5]``.
+for the uniform rectilinear grid shown in :numref:`fig-uniform-rectilinear` below, the :ref:`get_grid_shape` function would return the array ``[4, 5]``.
 If there was a third dimension, its length would be listed first.